narittt/icebreaker-maze/README.md

 # icebreakerMaze
-Final project that I created for my Intro to CS class at Colby College.
+Final project that I created for my Intro to CS class.

 # Background
 For the project, I wanted to implement a maze game to simulate the movement of an icebreaker ship through the Arctic Ocean.
 The main concepts that I implemented are inheritance, recursion, and use of the Zelle graphics package created by John Zelle in the book "Python Programming: An Introduction to Computer Science."
 To find the path, I implemented a basic wavefront algorithm that used a 2D array based map to navigate through the obstacles.